a01sa01to/Competitive-Terminal/README.md

 ## How to use

 1. Clone this repository.
+2. Modify `settings/template.cpp` as you like.
-2. Open the Terminal.
+3. Open the Terminal.
-3. Run `./comp-prog`.
+4. Run `./comp-prog`.

 ## License